ferram4/Ferram-Aerospace-Research/README.md

 CHANGELOG
 =======================================================

+0.13.2v------------------------------------
+Features:
+Update to Module Manager 2.0.3
+Aerodynamically-induced structural failures will now be applied.
+Beware of high dynamic pressure Updated flight status section of Flight GUI to be somewhat more useful and handle more situations Added IAS and velocity in knots, mph and km/h to the airspeed settings Reduced supersonic and transonic drag to somewhat more reasonable levels Increased floating point precision to double; also gets better performance

+Added debug menu in Space Center view, with the following options:
+	Option to switch between direct calculation of supersonic functions and using pre-computed splines to adjust performance on individual computers
+	Option to switch on / off various debug data about FAR drag model applied to particular parts Option to disable aerodynamic failures

+BugFixes:
+Fixed Firespitter and B9 landing gear making excessive drag Fixed issue where some mod control surface parts would not display deflections unless the surfaces were moving

 0.13.1v------------------------------------
 Features:
 License change to GPL v3.
 Moved source to Github.
 All glory to the Octocat!
 Tweak to control surface function to prevent weird roll coupling with yaw / pitch inputs for 3-way symmetry

 BugFixes:
 Fixed issue involving improperly defined engine fairings causing FAR to "crash" inside the game